10 Snake Species Native To Zimbabwe

 Source: public domain

-A member of the vast, 33-strong Psammophis family, which is abundant in central and northern Zimbabwe, through to Kenya.
+A member of the vast, 33-strong Psammophis genus, which is abundant in central and northern Zimbabwe, through to Kenya.
 Like the rest, this is a fast-moving snake which is strongly reliant on eyesight rather than smell.
-Olive grass snakes (Psammophis mossambicus) recent a decent size of up to 1.8 metres, and live in moist grasslands.
+Olive grass snakes (Psammophis mossambicus) reach a decent size of up to 1.8 metres, and live in moist grasslands.
 When not zipping around investigating their surroundings, they rest in termite mounds, small mammal holes, and fallen logs.

 Unlike the cross-marked grass snake, a distant offshoot, the olive grass snake is nestled in the centre of the Psammophis family tree.
 Their closest relative is the olive grass racer (Psammophis phillipsi), followed by the short-snouted grass snake (P. brevirostris) and leopard grass snake (P. leopardinus).